 A. In what ways is being surprised a good or a necessary feature of being a social and cultural anthropologist?

 B. During what three time periods did the author study with the Gebusi?
-What general patterns of social change are described across these time?
+What general patterns of social change are described across these time periods?

 C. What does the author say about the appreciation of cultural diversity and the critical exposure of human inequality and domination?
 What does he assert about the relationship between these aspects of culture in anthropology?
 In thinking about your own culture, do you agree or disagree with his point of view, and why?